moby/moby/docs/sources/articles/https.md

 This file should be secured.
  - `--auth-authorized-keys` - specifies the client whitelist.
 This is a daemon configuration and should have its write permissions restricted.
- - `--auth-allowed-host` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.
+ - `--auth-known-hosts` - specifies the list of daemon public key fingerprints which have been approved by the user and the host name associated with each fingerprint.